artoolkitx/artoolkitx.github.io/_docs/about.md

 ## Ben Vaughan

 ## Daniel Bell

-I am a motivated individual who enjoys technological projects that involve a lot of abstract thinking and reliance on the interdisciplinary skills which I have developed whilst working toward my personal goals.
-I am able to work with many programming languages for responsive applications on multiple platforms.
-In recent years I have developed a great deal of experience with Computer Vision, Machine Learning and Web Development.
-I am very interested in machine learning and the potential applications of large scale learning solutions.
-In particular, I see the potential of these problem solving solutions as a means to creating a better world.
 <div class="row panel panel-default">
     <div class="col-md-8 panel-body">
         <p>I am a motivated individual who enjoys technological projects that involve a lot of abstract thinking and reliance on the interdisciplinary skills which I have developed whilst working toward my personal goals.